Opposition to Netanyahu’s legal plan mounts after protests

 Netanyahu and his allies say the plan will restore a balance between the judicial and executive branches and rein in what they see as an interventionist court with liberal sympathies.

 But critics say the laws will remove Israel’s system of checks and balances and concentrate power in the hands of the governing coalition.
-They also say that Netanyahu, who is on trial for corruption charges, has a conflict of interest.
+They also say that Netanyahu has a conflict of interest because of his corruption trial.

+Netanyahu faces charges of fraud, breach of trust and accepting bribes in three separate affairs involving wealthy associates and powerful media moguls.
+He denies wrongdoing and has dismissed accusations that the legal overhaul is designed to find him an escape route from the trial.

+Netanyahu returned to power late last year after a protracted political crisis that sent Israelis to the polls five times in less than four years.
+The elections were all a referendum on Netanyahu’s fitness to serve while on trial for corruption.